ICP-Y2/workshop-week-2-JonamGurung-13/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
 We observed that when the resistor's resistance is changed it affects the LED's intensity like when the resistance is low, the intensity of LED increases and vice versa.
+When the LED is put in the different direction the LED wont lit up.
 Hence, when there is low resistance in resistor it increases the intensity of the LED and when the resistance is high, it decreases the intensity of LED.
+The circuit will break when LED is put in different direction.

 ```